tcho-Luminary/burst-AI-Backend/README.md

 # Burst AI Backend

-Stuff like the Knowledge Base are stored here!
-Burst ai fork of pine ai
+Burst ai is a community version of pine ai due to disallowance of name changing Burst AI and Pine AI are having issues.